luke-chang/js-spatial-navigation/README.md

 Focuses the section with the specified `sectionId` or the first element that matches `selector`.

 If the first argument matches any of the existing `sectionId`, it will be regarded as a `sectionId`.
 Otherwise, it will be treated as `selector` instead.

-If the first argument is omitted, the default section will be the substitution.
+If omitted, the default section, which is set by [`setDefaultSection()`](#spatialnavigationsetdefaultsectionsectionid), will be the substitution.

-Please refer to [`setDefaultSection()`](#spatialnavigationsetdefaultsectionsectionid) for more details about the default section.
+Setting `silent` to `true` lets you focus an element without triggering any custom events, but note that it does not stop native `focus` and `blur` events.

 #### `SpatialNavigation.move(direction, [selector])`